 - Air Change Rate

-- How Much is Maintenance and Upkeep Needed
+- How Much are Maintenance and Upkeep Needed

 What Size Air Purifier Do I Need?

-All air purifiers have coverage area (Square feet/meters).
-Most of the manufacturers show this number based on max air changes per hour.
-For example, if air purifier has 4 air changes per hour and manufacturer says that coverage area is 600 sq. ft.
-(56 sq.m.), then it means that this air purifier covers 600 sq. ft.
-(56 sq.m.) when using 4th fan speed.
-When using 1st, 2nd or 3rd fan speed coverage area decreases.
-You should remember that because bigger fan speed means that air purifier will work louder.
-Some manufacturers show coverage based on exact number fan speed but then they say that, for example, room coverage up to 815 sq. ft.
-(76 sq.m.) (based on 2 air changes per hour).
+The coverage area decreases using the 1st, 2nd, or 3rd fan speed.
+Remember that a higher fan speed means the air purifier will work louder.
+Some manufacturers show coverage based on an exact number of fan speeds, but then they say that, for example, room coverage up to 815 sq. ft. (based on two air changes per hour).

 What Kind of Features Do You Need?